rsdoiel/antenna/archives/2025/socal_north_2025.22.md

 ---

-## Trump issues new travel ban covering a dozen countries
+## Trump bans travelers from a dozen countries, reviving a measure from his first term

 date: 2025-06-05, updated: 2025-06-05, from: The LAist